 Medal Presentation

-The position that the NL Judoka finishes in will determine what medal he or she may be eligible for.
+The position that the Adaptive Judo Judoka finishes in will determine what medal he or she may be eligible for.

-NL divisions will be after the main stream Judoka’s division where possible.
+Adaptive Judo divisions will be after the main stream Judoka’s division where possible.

 The awarding of medals will be as follows:

-1 Judoka = 1 gold medal

-2 Judoka = 1 gold medal
+2 Judoka = 1 gold medal and one silver medal (must win a match)

-3 Judoka = 1 gold medal, 1 silver medal
+3 Judoka = 1 gold medal, 1 silver medal, and one bronze medal (must win a match)

-4 judoka = 1 gold medal, 1 silver medal, 1 bronze medal
+4 judoka = 1 gold medal, 1 silver medal, 2 bronze medal (must win a match)

-6 Judoka = 1 gold medal, 1 silver medal, 2 bronze medals
+6 Judoka = 1 gold medal, 1 silver medal, 2 bronze medals (must win a match)

+Competitors need to win at least 1 match to be awarded a competition medal (as per mainstream) and non winning athletes will be awarded a honorary medal.
+All athletes remaining will also be awarded an honorary medal presented on the dias.

-Friendly matches (draws/pools) will be set up with mainstream Judoka, with a minimum of 2- 3 competitors if there is only one Judoka in the NL division.
-This will be called a “Friendly division” and NO medals will be given for this “Friendly division”.
-The mainstream Judoka will not be eligible for a medal in any NL division and will not be eligible for competition points.
-The NL athlete will receive a medal under the above conditions.
+Friendly matches (draws/pools) may set up with mainstream Judoka, with a minimum of 2- 3 competitors if there is only one Judoka in the Adaptive Judo division.
+This will be called a “Friendly division” and an honorary medal for the “Friendly division” will be awarded.
+A mainstream Judoka will not be eligible for a medal in any Adaptive division and will not be eligible for competition points.
+The Adaptive athlete will receive a honorary medal under the above conditions.

-It is recommended that medal presentation should occur directly after the completion of the age division where possible.
+It is recommended that medal presentation should occur directly after the completion of the age division where possible and all participants are awarded a medal on the dias

+Entries

+It is recommended that for all major events including the National Championships and Nationa Events Series Events that entries close 2 weeks prior to the event.
+This allows the organizing committee to advise Adaptive Judo athletes of their potential draw and make adjustments to travel and accommodation accordingly.

 Weigh-In

 Weigh-in should occur in the morning of the competition where possible.
-To help aid in the smooth running of a tournament, the NL committee shall assist in the draws and help match athletes to the best of their ability in the lead up to major events such as the National Championships.
+To help aid in the smooth running of a tournament, the Adaptive committee shall assist in the draws and help match athletes to the best of their ability in the lead up to major events such as the National Championships.

 Tachi-waza Starting Positions